 - 4.31.
-Measures for the management of gaseous effluents should be considered in the design, including the following: - (a) Provision for radioactive gases to be channelled through proper ducting as appropriate and brought to a common release point; - (b) Provisions for the proper selection of process gases and decay devices (e.g. the use of delay tanks for 16N) or other retention tanks) to minimize releases of radioactive material:
+Measures for the management of gaseous effluents should be considered in the design, including the following: - (a) Provision for radioactive gases to be channelled through proper ducting as appropriate and brought to a common release point; - (b) Provisions for the proper selection of process gases and decay devices (e.g. the use of delay tanks for 16N or retention tanks) to minimize releases of radioactive material:

-- (c) Provision of appropriate filters to clean the gaseous effluent to minimize the discharges while also minimizing the production of secondary waste; - (d) Provision of means, such as stacks for the discharge of gaseous gases low level radioactive waste, and of methods for sampling and monitoring those discharges.
+(c) Provision of means, such as stacks for the discharge of gaseous low level radioactive waste, and of methods for sampling and monitoring those discharges.